-- 1.1 The Competition Act (Chapter 50B) ("the Act") gives the Competition Commission of Singapore ("CCCS") the power to enforce the section 341 prohibition, the section 472 prohibition and the section 543 prohibition under the Act. - 1.2 CCCS's investigation and enforcement powers are set out in Part III Division 5 of the Act and its powers to accept commitments are set out in Part III Division 4A of the Act.
-These guidelines describe the power of CCSCCCS to: - accept or impose different types of remedies in concluding investigations or notifications (Parts 2 and 3); - give directions to bring an infringement to an end (Part 42); - give directions on interim measures during an investigation (Part 53); and - impose financial penalties on undertakings for infringing the sections 34, 47 and/or 54 prohibition (Part 64). - 1.3 In respect of the section 54 prohibition, the CCCS Guidelines on Merger Procedures provide guidance on CCCS's powers to give directions to bring an infringement to an end, to give directions on interim measures and to impose financial penalties on undertakings for infringing the section 54 prohibition. - 1.4 The powers of investigation of CCCS under the Act are described in CCCS Guidelines on the Powers of Investigation. - 1.5 These guidelines are not a substitute for the Act, the regulations and orders.
+- 1.1 The Competition Act 2004 ("the Act") gives the Competition and Consumer Commission of Singapore ("CCCS") the power to enforce the section 341 prohibition, the section 472 prohibition and the section 543 prohibition under the Act. - 1.2 CCCS's investigation and enforcement powers are set out in Part 3 Division 5 of the Act and its powers to accept commitments are set out in Part 3 Division 4A of the Act.
+These guidelines describe the power of CCCS to: - accept or impose different types of remedies in concluding investigations or notifications (Parts 2 and 3); - give directions to bring an infringement to an end (Part 4); - give directions on interim measures during an investigation (Part 5); and - impose financial penalties on undertakings for infringing the section 34, 47 and/or 54 prohibitions (Part 6). - 1.3 In respect of the section 54 prohibition, the CCCS Guidelines on Merger Procedures provide guidance on CCCS's powers to give directions to bring an infringement to an end, to give directions on interim measures and to impose financial penalties on undertakings for infringing the section 54 prohibition. - 1.4 The powers of investigation of CCCS under the Act are described in the CCCS Guidelines on the Powers of Investigation. - 1.5 These guidelines are not a substitute for the Act, the regulations and orders.
 They may be revised should the need arise.
-The examples in these guidelines are for illustration.
-They are not exhaustive, and do not set a limit on the investigation and enforcement activities of CCCS.
-In applying these
+The examples in these guidelines